-More than half of WFP’s food is transported by sea during its journey to final destination, making ocean transportation a crucial link in WFP’s supply chain.
-A reliable provider of cost efficient ocean transport services, WFP transports on average between 2.5 and 3 million metric tonnes – or some 2,600 shipments a year.
+More than half of WFP’s food is transported to its final destination by sea, making ocean transportation a crucial link in WFP’s supply chain.
+As a reliable provider of cost efficient ocean transport services, WFP transports on average 1.9 million metric tonnes of cargo every year.

 Through its Ocean Transport Service, WFP works directly with EUNAVFOR and ATALANTA to maintain the safety of its vessels upon entry into dangerous waters.
 Escorting WFP’s charter vessels on a humanitarian basis since 2007, EUNAVFOR has been instrumental in helping WFP to sustain vital deliveries to Somalia and the wider Horn of Africa region.

-WFP uses liner services when transporting pre-packaged, specialized and ready-to-eat products such as High Energy Biscuits, Plumpy Doz and CSB ++.
-These high-value commodities require special care during handling and transport, and may need refrigeration during the sea voyage as well as while in storage at their destination.
+WFP uses liner services when transporting pre-packaged, specialized and ready-to-eat products such as High Energy Biscuits, Plumpy Sup and Super Cereal Plus.
+These high-value commodities require special care during handling and transport, and may need refrigeration during the sea voyage and while in storage at their destination.
 WFP also contracts liner vessels to ship some of the main staples of WFP’s food basket -- wheat flour, corn soya blend, sugar, vegetable oil and maize meal.
 Transporting food by containers, which can be loaded, transported and off-loaded without ever being opened, makes this method key to loss prevention.

 As a service provider, WFP offers innovative and comprehensive shipping solutions to the humanitarian community, including chartering landing craft, heavy lift ships, supply vessels and passenger ships.
 Upon request of humanitarian partners such as NGOs and UN agencies, WFP also moves a variety of non-food items such as medical supplies, portable storage units, generators and vehicles.